Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection

-We conduct experiments on three applications: digital recognition, traffic sign recognition, and face recognition.
-The dataset statistics are shown in Tab.~\ref{tab:dataset}, model structures are shown in Tab.~\ref{sec: model Sturcture}. \begin{itemize}[leftmargin=*] \item \textbf{Digit Recognition (MNIST)}\cite{lecun1998gradient}: MNIST is a digit recognition dataset with 10 output classes.
-The digits have been size-normalized and centered in a fixed-size image with $28 \times 28$ resolution.
+\textbf{Datasets.} We conduct experiments on three datasets with different applications: digital recognition, traffic sign recognition, and face recognition. \begin{itemize}[leftmargin=*] \item \textbf{Digit Recognition (MNIST)}\cite{lecun1998gradient}: MNIST is a digit recognition dataset with 10 output classes.
+The digits have been normalized in size and centered in a fixed-size image with $28 \times 28$ resolution.